Leni Riefenstahl: Death

 Riefenstahl celebrated her 101st birthday on 22 August 2003 at a hotel in Feldafing, on Lake Starnberg, Bavaria, near her home.
 The day after her birthday celebration, she became ill.

-Riefenstahl had been suffering from cancer for some time, and her health rapidly deteriorated during the last weeks of her life.
+Riefenstahl had been diagnosed with cancer for some time, and her health rapidly deteriorated during the last weeks of her life.
 Kettner said in an interview in 2002, "Ms. Riefenstahl is in great pain and she has become very weak and is taking painkillers".
-Riefenstahl died in her sleep at around 10:00 pm on 8 September 2003 at her home in Pöcking, Germany.
+Riefenstahl died in her sleep at around 10:00 pm on 8 September 2003 at her home in Pöcking.
+After cremation, her ashes were buried in Munich Waldfriedhof.

 After her death, there was a varied response in the obituary pages of leading publications, although most recognized her technical breakthroughs in filmmaking.

 Gisela Jahn, Leni Riefenstahl's former secretary and sole heir, donated the estate bequeathed to her to the Prussian Cultural Heritage Foundation.
 Items included photographs, films, manuscripts, letters, files, and documents dating back to the 1920s.

 Reception

+Riefenstahl claimed in her memoir that Hitler made advances on her at their first meeting in May 1932.
+Her press secretary Ernst Jaeger came with her to the United States in 1938, but did not return to Germany.
+He published How Riefenstahl became Hitler's girlfriend in the Hollywood Tribune in 1939.
+Trenker sold a fake version of Eva Braun's diary, which included stories of Riefenstahl dancing naked for Hitler, to the press.
+The book was published in French in 1948, and translated to Italian and English.
+Fritz Wiedemann, the personal adjutant to Hitler, stated that Riefenstahl "was never Hitler's lover".

 According to Taylor Downing, Riefenstahl's Nazi-era work "made it acceptable, even desirable, for millions of Germans to go along with Hitler.
 And in promoting the Nazi leadership, there is a direct line from her infamous Nazi party films to Auschwitz and Belsen."
 Similarly, Abraham Cooper argues that Riefenstahl's work was essential to the carrying out of the mission of the Holocaust and describes her as an "unindicted co-conspirator."

 Film scholar Mark Cousins notes in his book The Story of Film that, "Next to Orson Welles and Alfred Hitchcock, Leni Riefenstahl was the most technically talented Western film maker of her era."

-When traveling to Hollywood to showcase her film Olympia shortly after the coordinated attack of German Jews known as Kristallnacht, Riefenstahl was criticized by the Anti-Nazi League and others.
+When traveling to Hollywood to showcase her film Olympia shortly after the coordinated attack on German Jews known as Kristallnacht, Riefenstahl was criticized by the Non-Sectarian Anti-Nazi League and others.

 Reviewer Gary Morris called Riefenstahl, "An artist of unparalleled gifts, a woman in an industry dominated by men, one of the great formalists of the cinema on a par with Eisenstein or Welles."

 Film critic Hal Erickson of The New York Times states that the "Jewish Question" is mainly unmentioned in Triumph des Willens; "filmmaker Leni Riefenstahl prefers to concentrate on cheering crowds, precision marching, military bands, and Hitler's climactic speech, all orchestrated, choreographed and illuminated on a scale that makes Griffith and DeMille look like poverty-row directors."